Vitrification

-Vitrification is usually achieved by heating materials until they liquidize, then cooling the liquid, often rapidly, so that it passes through the glass transition to form a glassy solid.
+Vitrification is usually achieved by heating materials until they liquify, then cooling the liquid, often rapidly, so that it passes through the glass transition to form a glassy solid.
 Certain chemical reactions also result in glasses.

 In terms of chemistry, vitrification is characteristic for amorphous materials or disordered systems and occurs when bonding between elementary particles (atoms, molecules, forming blocks) becomes higher than a certain threshold value.
 Thermal fluctuations break the bonds; therefore, the lower the temperature, the higher the degree of connectivity.
 Because of that, amorphous materials have a characteristic threshold temperature termed glass transition temperature (Tg): below Tg amorphous materials are glassy whereas above Tg they are molten.

 The most common applications are in the making of pottery, glass, and some types of food, but there are many others, such as the vitrification of an antifreeze-like liquid in cryopreservation.

 In a different sense of the word, the embedding of material inside a glassy matrix is also called vitrification.
 An important application is the vitrification of radioactive waste to obtain a substance that is thought to be safer and more stable for disposal.

-According to several sources, during the eruption of Mount Vesuvius in 79 AD a victim's brain was vitrified by the extreme heat of the volcanic ash, however this has been strenuously disputed.
+One study suggests that, during the eruption of Mount Vesuvius in 79 AD, a victim's brain was vitrified by the extreme heat of the volcanic ash; however, this has been strenuously disputed.